SidorovaLab/PhyloRepeatSearch/README.md

 2 - gene_ref_accepted_list : Give a list of human genes that also contain the amino acid repeat of interest.
 For example, ['ATAD2','MYT1','NCL'], will return results for protein othologs across species for those genes.

 3 - size : This is the minimum size of the repeat across all species.
-The default is set to 3, so any occurances of DDD, EEE, DDE, DED, EED, EDE across protein orthologs across species will be returned
+The default is set to 3, so in the case of reps_AAs of ['D','E'] any occurances of DDD, EEE, DDE, DED, EED, EDE across protein orthologs across species will be returned

 4 - gap_allowance : gaps that can interrupt repeated amino acids, default is 0.